JuliaTrustworthyAI/CounterfactualTraining.jl/README.md

 ### Code Base in `src/`

 The main code base for the CounterfactualTraining.jl package in `src/` is relatively simple and small.
 It implements the core functionality for counterfactual training.
-The code is commented with reference to relevant parts in the paper.
+The code is commented with reference to relevant parts in the paper (look for `# ----- PAPER REF -----`).

 ### Code in `paper/`